mmrqs/functionnal/README.md

 - Dispatcher : Receives the operator message and send it the right Producer through the Bridge
 - Producer : Send messages
 - Bridge : allows the Dispatcher and the Producer to communicate

+## Model

+- ReadAndSendTickets : read the csv and send it to kafka
+- Tickets : representation of each row of the csv

+## Supakuru

+- SparkPOC : read all the data contained in kafka and makes statistics (please be aware that there is a bug for MACOS X users only, the graphs show and few seconds latter return an error)

 ## TeamTechnician